Landlord-Tenant Law in Regina, Saskatchewan

 In addition the rules set out in a Saskatchewan tenancy agreement, a landlord can also impose other additional rules for their tenants.
 A landlord may impose rules on things like the tenant’s:

 Use of services and facilities.
-These include heating facilities or services, common recreational facilities, elevators, storage facilities, parking spaces, utilities and appliances.
+These may include a number of heating facilities or services, common recreational facilities, elevators, storage facilities, parking spaces, utilities and appliances.
 This should be stated in the lease.

 Use, occupancy or maintenance of the residential property.
 This includes rules that prohibit the possession, use, or trade of cannabis products in the rental unit.
 It is also beneficial to outline this in the lease.